Measles Information For Providers

 Follow the steps in the Should I Test for Measles? guide.

-Measles is characterized by a fever followed by a descending, maculopapular rash.
+Measles is typically characterized by high fever followed by a descending, maculopapular rash.
 Here are the symptoms to look for:

 • Measles usually begins with a high fever and one or more of the “3 Cs”: cough, coryza, conjunctivitis.